Córdoba, Veracruz: Demographics

+As of 2020, the municipality of Córdoba has an approximate population of 204,721 inhabitants, 139,075 residing in the municipal seat, which represents 2.57% of the total population of the State of Veracruz, which makes it the 6th largest in the state.
+Other localities include San Román (10,907 hab.), Crucero Nacional (8,479 hab.), La Luz y Trinidad Palotal (3,584 hab.) and Colorines (2,911 hab.).

 Notable locations

 One of Córdoba's most important locations is its zócalo (main square).
 The square, called the Parque de 21 de Mayo, uses the traditional Spanish layout, with a church on the east side, the Palacio Municipal (city hall) on the west, and commercial establishments on the north and south sides.

 The Paso Coyol Ecological Park Parque ecológico Paso Coyol is a 4 ha eco-conscious park that was once an abandoned lot.